eagereyes/eagereyes.org/publications/Kosara-VisSym-2002.md

 ---
 title: "Useful Properties of Semantic Depth of Field for Better F+C Visualization"
+description: "This paper presents the results of a thorough user study that was performed to assess some features and the general usefulness of Semantic Depth of Field (SDOF).
+Based on these results, concrete hints are given on how SDOF can be used for visualization.
+SDOF was found to be a very effective means for guiding the viewer’s attention and for giving him or her a quick overview of a data set.
+It can also very quickly be perceived, and therefore provides an efficient visual channel.
+Semantic Depth of Field is a focus+context (F+C) technique that uses blur to point the user to the most relevant objects.
+It was inspired by the depth of field (DOF) effect in photography, which serves a very similar purpose."
 ---

 # Useful Properties of Semantic Depth of Field for Better F+C Visualization